oscarlr/IGenotyper/README.md

 ## Running IGenotyper
 ```
 # <pacbio bam file> must have a pbi and bai index.
-They can be created using pbindex and samtool index, respectively.
+They can be created using pbindex and samtools index, respectively.

 IG phase <pacbio bam file> <output>
 IG assemble <output>